 by Hazarry bin Haji Ali Ahmad

 The observatory itself contains a main Orion 8″ f/8 Ritchey-Chrétien Astrograph telescope, installed in June 2018.
 The scope is mounted on a GOTO German Equatorial Celestron CGX computerised mount and equipped with an autoalign Celestron Starsense Technology and autoguiders.
-It is a great large aperture telescope for digital astrophotography of the deep sky objects and the solar system.
+A large aperture telescope is also facilitated with CCD camera, autoguiders and plate solving technology for digital astrophotography of the deep sky objects, and the solar system observation.
 Secondary telescopes such as an a 6-inch f/6.5 Explore Scientific AR152 refractor, Orion Astroview 100 ST plus other mini-telescopes are available to be set outside around the observatory.

 As an educator myself and member of the Brunei Darussalam Astronomical Society, I always promote public awareness of astronomy in Brunei Darussalam.
 Whether you are a beginner or an experienced amateur astronomer, enjoyment and challenges await you here.

 Members of the Astronomical Society of Brunei Darussalam can have access to the observatory every weekend to observe the heavens above and enjoy being as amateur astronomers.
 Here is how to apply PABD member.

 The observatory is open to the public, researchers, teachers and students at no fee, but subject to availability and weather.
 A variety of astronomical objects including the Sun, the Moon, planets, asteroid flyby, double stars, deep sky nebulas & galaxies and the occasional bright comets are ready for viewing (weather permitting).

 Or simply visit to get to know the different types of telescopes and their functions.
 Use this star chart to make plans of your observation during your visit to the observatory.